roehst/kb-agents/README.md

 - I started with manual recursive descent parsing, but switched to Lark as it was easier and more robust.

 ## Running it

+(Right now, main.py is being refactored to use pydantic-ai and our miniprlog instead of OpenAI Agents SDK and PySwip, so it might be broken.)

 `docker build -t kb-agents .`